 If they are using Do Not Disturb mode, the potential solutions and workarounds are slightly different to the ones you use to get round a user-specific block.
-To find out more, read How to tell if someone is using Do Not Disturb mode on their iPhone.
+To find out more, read how to tell if someone is using Do Not Disturb mode.

 How to call someone even though they've blocked you

-As discussed briefly above, it's possible to hide your caller ID (or use a code to stop it from being revealed) and thereby call someone who's blocked you.
+As discussed briefly above, it's possible to hide your caller ID and thereby call someone who's blocked you.
 Software-level call blocks can only work if they know what number is incoming - this is true across all smartphone software, and the only way to block someone who hides their caller ID is to contact your phone company.